CheranIonut/Proiect_Final_Vinted_QA/README.md

 7. List and sell items
 8. Add information for my item and upload photos
 9. Receive a confirmation after successfully listing an item
 10. Promote a listed item

 Here you can find the release that was created for this project:
+Release

 Testing process